jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 ## How long can the deprecated schemas still be used?

-TBD

-TO BE UPDATED [
+Use of deprecated schemas is discouraged.
+XML schemas newly endorsed by MIG should therefore be adopted by INSPIRE data and services providers within the shortest possible period of time, since the whole set of endorsed schemas constitute the basis for ensuring conformance to the requirements defined in the INSPIRE Technical Guidelines using the [INSPIRE Reference Validator](https://inspire.ec.europa.eu/validator).

-Based on feedback from MIG-T, the following time periods were agreed:
+Based on feedback from MIG-T, the following indicative time periods were agreed for adopting the newly endorsed schemas:
-•	Deprecated versions should no longer be used after 2 years after a major release
+•	Deprecated versions should no longer be used after 2 years after a major release (corresponding to a change in the major version number).
-•	Deprecated versions should no longer be used after 1 year after a bugfix release
+•	Deprecated versions should no longer be used after 1 year after a bugfix release (corresponding to a change in the bugfix version number).
-•	There should not be specific deadlines for minor versions, i.e. the deprecated minor version can still be used as long as the corresponding major version may be used.
+•	There should not be specific deadlines for minor releases (corresponding to a change in the minor version number), i.e. the deprecated minor version can still be used as long as the corresponding major version may be used.

-It should be noted that, since the schemas are not legally required, these dates can only be recommendations.
+It should be noted that, since the schemas are not legally required, these periods only constitute recommendations.
-]

-## draft-schemas?
+## INSPIRE XML draft schema repository - Location & Structure

 TBD